Carb cycling: What is it and how does the diet work?

 • Nutritional impact.
 Is it possible to eat a balanced diet while following a carb cycling regimen?
 The answer is not yet clear.
 Curbing carb intake could mean falling short on key vitamins and minerals over time, Agyeman says, which could raise the risk of certain health problems.

 • Diabetes concerns.
-If good-quality studies find out the impacts on insulin described above, people who are living with type 1 or type 2 diabetes may be advised by their doctors to avoid carb cycling, Argyeman says.
+If good-quality studies find out the impacts on insulin described above, people who are living with type 1 or type 2 diabetes may be advised by their doctor to avoid carb cycling, Argyeman says.
 For now, consider steering clear just to be safe, she says.

 • Unhealthy patterns of eating.
 “Any restrictive diet promising quick-fix weight loss puts those hoping to lose weight at risk of disordered eating,” Jones says.
 Vettel echoes that concern, adding that a rigid plan could promote orthorexic tendencies—a nonclinical term commonly used to describe an unhealthy preoccupation with foods perceived as healthy.